jmdict-kindle/jmdict-kindle/README.md

 * lookup of inflected verbs.
 * lookup for Japanese names.
-* Example sentences (not in the combined dictionary due to file size constraints)
+* Example sentences
-* Pronunciation (not in the combined dictionary due to file size constraints)
+* Pronunciation
 * the dictionaries can be downloaded as separate files or as one big dictionary (the combined dictionary does not include example sentences due to file size restrictions)

 <!--